 - Use the techniques, skills, and modern engineering tools necessary for engineering practice.

-- Integrate systems using appropriate analytical, computational and experimental practices.
+- To accomplish the integration of systems using appropriate analytical, computational, and experimental practices.

 The Bachelor of Science in Industrial Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.